StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `viewportPct` — Allows you to specify a region of the rendertarget to draw to!
 This is in normalized coordinates, 0-1.
 If the width of this value is zero, then this will render to the entire texture.
   - `layerFilter` — This is a bit flag that allows you to change which layers StereoKit renders for this particular render viewpoint.
 To change what layers a visual is on, use a Draw method that includes a RenderLayer as a parameter.
   - `materialVariant` — Specifies which Material variant should be used for rendering.
 0 will be the normal default material, any others will generally be application-defined by setting up each Material's Variant with specific shaders.
 If a Material has no corresponding variant, it will not be drawn.
+- `void RenderList.DrawNow(Tex toRenderTarget, Matrix camera, Matrix projection, RenderSettings settings)` — This renders the RenderList to the rendertarget texture immediately, from the specified viewpoint, using a RenderSettings struct for everything else - including tile-friendly post-process effects!
+See Renderer.SetPostProcess for post-process shader requirements.
+  - `toRenderTarget` — The rendertarget texture to draw to.
+  - `camera` — A TRS matrix representing the location and orientation of the camera.
+This matrix gets inverted later on, so no need to do it yourself.
+  - `projection` — The projection matrix describes how the geometry is flattened onto the draw surface.
+Normally, you'd use Matrix.Perspective, and occasionally Matrix.Orthographic might be helpful as well.
+  - `settings` — Settings for this render pass, a `default` here means all layers, the default material variant, clear everything to transparent black, a full-target viewport, and no post-processing.
 - `void RenderList.DrawNow(Tex toRenderTarget, Matrix[]& cameras, Matrix[]& projections, Color clearColor, RenderClear clear, Rect viewportPct, RenderLayer layerFilter, int materialVariant)` — Multi-view variant of DrawNow.
 Renders the list once across multiple views in a single pass, with one camera + projection per view.
 Each view writes to its corresponding layer of the (array) render target.
 The number of views is capped at 6.
   - `toRenderTarget` — An array or cubemap rendertarget with at least `cameras.Length` layers.
   - `cameras` — View transforms, one per view.
 Length must equal `projections.Length` and cannot exceed Renderer.MaxViews.